 * Calvin writes, “We assert that by an eternal and immutable counsel, God has once for all determined both whom he would admit to salvation and whom he would condemn to destruction” (Institutes 3.21.7).
 [3]

-Double predestination: Lutheran theology argues against reprobation, also called “double predestination,” which holds that, just as God has elected some to salvation, He has chosen others for damnation.
-(Also see Lutheran vs Episcopalian: What’s the Difference?)
+Lutheran theology argues against reprobation, also called “double predestination,” which holds that God has elected some to salvation and chosen others for damnation.
+(Also see Lutheran vs. Episcopalian: What’s the Difference?)

-The cross of Christ: Lutheran theology emphasizes that salvation isn’t based on God’s election, but on the atoning work of Jesus Christ on the cross and his subsequent resurrection from the dead.
+Lutheran theology emphasizes that salvation doesn’t come from God’s election but from the atoning work of Jesus Christ on the cross and his subsequent resurrection from the dead.
 Reformed thinkers agree with this; however, some Lutheran thinkers believe they don’t stress it enough.

 Whether modern Lutheran theologies, historic Lutheran confessions, and Luther himself agreed or disagreed about predestination is a matter of debate.
 Some believe they teach differently.
 Others say they emphasize different aspects.
 (Also see What Do Lutherans Believe About Mary?)

-Historic confessions: Confessions, like the Augsburg Confession, are important to Lutheran history.
-It’s argued that some Lutheran confessions describe predestination in a way that reflects Reformed theology, while others discuss it in a way that doesn’t.
+Historic confessions: Confessions, like the Augsburg Confession, are essential to Lutheran history.
+It’s argued that some Lutheran confessions describe predestination that reflects Reformed theology, while others discuss it in a way that doesn’t.
 The debate among Lutheran theologians then turns into what confession is better.

-Modern theologies: In conservative, orthodox Lutheran theologies today, most theologians describe their beliefs on predestination as a third way, and reject the theological systems of Calvinism and Arminianism.
+Modern teachings: In conservative, orthodox Lutheran theologies today, most theologians describe their beliefs on predestination as a third way and reject the theological systems of Calvinism and Arminianism.
 (Also see What’s the Most Conservative Lutheran Synod?)

-Conservative modern Lutheran holds these ideas in tension: Jesus died for the whole world (John 3:16) and God wants all people to be saved (2 Pet.
+Conservative modern Lutheran holds these ideas in tension: Jesus died for the whole world (John 3:16), and God wants to save all people (2 Pet.
 3:9).
-Yet, not all people will be saved (e.g. Matt.
+Yet, not all people will be saved (e.g., Matt.
 25:41).
-One writer states,

 For many people, the challenge of understanding the Lutheran doctrine of predestination is threefold:

-- (1) they have assumptions rooted in Reformed theology
+- They have assumptions rooted in Reformed theology

-- (2) there are tensions in conventionally accepted theological systems
+- There are tensions in conventionally accepted theological systems

-- (3) sometimes it’s difficult to align historical teachings on the topic with each other
+- Sometimes it’s challenging to align historical teachings on the topic with each other

 Sometimes it’s easier to understand what Lutheranism doesn’t believe about predestination than it is to understand what it does believe.

-“The gospel demands faith in Christ: that He has overcome for us sin, death, and hell, and thus gives us righteousness, life, and salvation not through our works, but through His own works, death, and suffering, in order that we may avail ourselves of His death and victory as though we has done it ourselves.”
+Martin Luther, in Preface to the New Testament, wrote, “The gospel demands faith in Christ: that He has overcome for us sin, death, and hell, and thus gives us righteousness, life, and salvation not through our works, but through His own works, death, and suffering, in order that we may avail ourselves of His death and victory as though we have done it ourselves.”

 References: